monkey5an/tw-player-notes/content/05-items/umbral-staff.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 With a short phrase of Shadowspeak, you gather writhing darkness around your hand.
 When you cast the spell, you can unleash a bolt of darkness at a target within range.
 Make a ranged spell attack.
 If your target is in dim light or darkness, you have advantage on the roll.
-On a hit, the target takes 5d8 necrotic damage and is frightened of you until the start of your next turn.
+On a hit, the target takes 3d8 necrotic damage and must make a successful Wisdom saving throw against your spellcasting DC or be frightened of you until the start of your next turn.

 On each of your subsequent turns, you can use your action to choose a target in range and make another ranged spell attack.

-After each successful attack, you must succeed on a Constitution (DC 16) saving throw or take 7 (3d4) psychic damage.
+After each successful attack you make with this spell, you must succeed on a Constitution (DC 16) saving throw or take 7 (3d4) psychic damage.

 At Higher Levels.
 When you cast the spell using a spell slot of 4th level or higher, the damage increases by 1d8 for each slot level above 3rd.